LukeX19/travelerz/README.md

 # TravelerZ

-# General description
+# General Description

 TravelerZ is a web application for anybody that wants to easily plan their trips.
 It provides:

+- hotels or accommodations
 - weather information
-- hotels or accommodations
 - nearby restaurants
 - nearby landmarks

+Link to the Design:  https://www.figma.com/file/lbAiGBMjvaqsyHw6R5LYUR/TravelerZ?node-id=0%3A1

-# Technologies used
+# Technologies Used

 Frontend: Angular 13.1.1

-Backend: Spring Boot 2.5 / .NET 6.0.2
+Backend: .NET 6.0.2

-Database: MySQL / MongoDB
+Database: MicrosoftSQL

 # Registration and Log In